WordPress vs custom website

 - Large plugin ecosystem

-- Often uses themes / builders
+- Often uses themes or builders

 Custom website

-- Built for your exact needs
+- Built around exact requirements

-- Lean performance (no bloat)
+- Lean performance

-- Cleaner structure for SEO
+- Cleaner structure by default

 Typical costs in the UK

-These are realistic ranges for professional builds (not “DIY in a weekend”).
+These are realistic ranges for professional builds, not quick DIY setups.

 WordPress site